TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/2-BasicPrinciples/2-Domain-Driven-Design.rst

 If you build a complex domain model, you have to deal with many classes offered at the same hierarchical level.
 Often it is given that certain objects are part of a larger object.
-If you want to model an application for a garage, so maybe you have to model not only the car but the engine and the wheels too, because these are of particular importance for the garage.
+If you want to model an application for a garage, you may have to model not only the car but the engine and the wheels too, because these are of particular importance for the garage.
 Intuitively, we look at the wheels and the engine of a car as part of the car, so this understanding should be visible in the model as well.
 We call such a relationship between closely